Top Credit Analyst Interview Questions and Answers

 This is one of the most important credit analyst interview questions.
 When a company takes debt, they need to pay interest.
 The interest coverage ratio shows the company how able they are in paying off their interest expenses.
 All we need to do is to divide EBIT (Earnings before interests & taxes) by interest expense.
 The higher the ratio better would be the company’s ability to pay off the interest expenses and vice-versa.

 #5 – How to value a company?

 There are many ways in which financial analysts can value a company.
-The most common methods of valuation are discounted cash flow (DCF) method and relative valuation method.
-In the first method, we need to find out the free cash flow and then on the basis of that, we find out the present value of a business.
+The most common methods of valuation are the discounted cash flowDiscounted Cash FlowDiscounted cash flow analysis is a method of analyzing the present value of a company, investment, or cash flow by adjusting future cash flows to the time value of money.
+This analysis assesses the present fair value of assets, projects, or companies by taking into account many factors such as inflation, risk, and cost of capital, as well as analyzing the company's future performance.
+(DCF) method and the relative valuation method.
+In the first method, we need to find out the free cash flow, and then based on that, we find out the present value of a business.
 In the second method, we look at other comparable companies and use their metrics and figures to come to a conclusion.